open-pioneer/trails-starter/docs/RepositoryGuide.md

 In order to update the package version, either update the `package.json` of a certain package directly (if that package uses a specific version) or update your central catalog in `pnpm-workspace.yaml` (the default).
 The catalog in this repository has been prepared to make updating a package as easy as possible.
-For example, updating the openlayers-base-packages can only requires changing a single version number in the `pnpm-workspace.yaml`:
+For example, updating the openlayers-base-packages can only require changing a single version number in the `pnpm-workspace.yaml`:

 ```yaml
 # pnpm-workspace.yaml